 Lauren is dedicated to providing speech and language intervention to clients of all ages.
 She has previously worked with clients in a hospital setting, schools, and at a camp for children with special needs.
 She has experience working with both children and adults with varying communication needs including articulation, autism, literacy, and receptive and expressive language.

 Heather is a certified Speech-Language Pathologist.
-She has experience working with pre-school, school aged and adult populations in the areas of language development, articultion/phonology, stuttering, motor speech/apraxia of speech and voice disorders.
+She has experience working with pre-school, school aged and adult populations in the areas of language development, articulation/phonology, stuttering, motor speech/apraxia of speech and voice disorders.
 She also has extensive experience working with individuals with Autism Spectrum Disorder (ASD).
-She is certified by Hanen for the “It Takes Two to Talk” program, is skilled in the Fluency Plus approach to stuttering and has experience implementing and utilizing the Picture Exchange Communication System (PECS) for early language develpoment.
-Heather enjoys designing client-centered assessments/treatments and actively encourages the involvment of clients’ caregivers in her treatment approach.
+She is certified in the use of PROMPT strategies and by Hanen for the “It Takes Two to Talk” program.
+Additionally, she is skilled in the Fluency Plus approach to stuttering and has experience implementing and utilizing the Picture Exchange Communication System (PECS) for early language development.
+Heather enjoys designing client-centered assessments/treatments and actively encourages the involvement of clients’ caregivers in her treatment approach.

 Heather graduated from the University of Toronto with a Master of Health Science in Speech-Language Pathology.
 She is registered with the College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO), and is a member of the Ontario Association of Speech-Language Pathologists & Audiologists (OSLA).